galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ## Basecalled reads length

-As for FastQC and Nanoplot, this plot shows the distribution of fragment sizes in the file that was analyzed.
+As for Falco and Nanoplot, this plot shows the distribution of fragment sizes in the file that was analyzed.
 As for PacBio CLR/HiFi, long reads have a variable length and this will show the relative amounts of each different size of sequence fragment.
 In this example, the distribution of read length is quite dispersed with a minimum read length for the passed reads around 200bp and a maximum length ~150,000bp.